SD-Wan: Defining a Software-Defined Wide Area Network

 SD-WAN vs. WAN

-A WAN also helps manage traffic, but a traditional system is limited to enterprises, branches, and data centres.
+A WAN also helps manage traffic, but a traditional system is limited to enterprises, branches, and data centers.
 If you adopt any kind of cloud technology and your traffic jumps accordingly, you could overwhelm your delicate systems and encounter catastrophic failures.

 An SD-WAN is specifically designed to handle traffic moving into and out of the cloud.
 It can also be configured on the fly so new issues that stem from the cloud can be addressed almost immediately.